-Emergency Essential Response Ministry - a tangible way to meet needs in current difficult times
+Emergency Essentials Ministry - a tangible way to meet needs in current difficult times

 Clothe Me Co-Op - Year Round opportunities to provide clothing and basic kid gear to parents, grandparents and foster families

-Shelterless Ministry - Meeting the most basic needs of housing and furniture for those hurting most
+Shelterless Ministry - Meeting the most basic needs for those hurting most

 Table of Grace - Providing a hot meal or to-go lunches for those struggling to provide it themselves